GyroSuperintelligence/BabyLM/guides/Genetics.md

 This endogenous alignment means the system's physics naturally produces valid LEB128 byte streams.
 The boundary transcription (`⊕ 0xAA`) lawfully translates the internal physical signals into the bit patterns expected by external decoders without altering the underlying physical logic.
 This makes the architecture robust and future-proof, as the communication protocol is a direct consequence of the system's physical design.

 **Connecting the Dots: Why This Works**
-Phenotype as a Gravitational Well: The sentence-level phenotype does not contain the words.
+Phenotype as a Gravitational Well: The token-level phenotype does not contain the words.
 It acts like a gravitational well in the state space.
-When the agent's trajectory brings it near this "semantic checkpoint," the high confidence and specific exon_mask of that phenotype will strongly influence the exon_product calculations for the next several steps.
-It will guide the auto-regressive generation process to produce a sequence of bytes that correspond to a logical continuation of that sentence.
+When the agent's trajectory brings it near this "semantic checkpoint," the high confidence and specific mask of that phenotype will strongly influence the token generation calculations.
+It will guide the token-level generation process to produce tokens that correspond to a logical continuation of that semantic context.

-**Generation is Emergent, Not Retrieved:** The agent is not "reading" the next words from the phenotype.
-It is reconstructing the most likely next sequence by following the physical gradients established during training.
-The sentence-level phenotype provides the "big picture" context, and the byte-by-byte _bu_ingress_step provides the "fine-grained" motor control to speak the words.
+**Generation is Emergent, Not Retrieved:** The agent is not "reading" the next tokens from the phenotype.
+It is reconstructing the most likely next token sequence by following the physical gradients established during training.
+The token-level phenotype provides the "big picture" context, and the LEB128 physics provides the "fine-grained" motor control to generate coherent tokens.

-**The Tokenizer is Just a Dumb Codec:** The BERT tokenizer's only job is to translate between the world of human words and the world of LEB128 byte streams.
-The intelligence is not in the tokenizer; it's in the engine's ability to generate the correct byte stream.
+**The Tokenizer is an Active Internal Decoder:** The BERT tokenizer serves as an active internal decoder, leveraging its inherent knowledge of token-to-byte mappings as a first-class component.
+The intelligence is not in the tokenizer; it's in the engine's ability to generate the correct token sequence using LEB128 physics.
 ---

 ## **6. System Implementation: The Four Engines**